 based renewable fuels that use carbon already in the atmosphere, drawn into plants, specifically No. 2 dent corn as it grows from seed to more than six feet tall across millions of acres.
-Through use of the Argonne GREET model (The Greenhouse Gases, Regulated Emissions, and Energy Use in Technologies) developed and refined by Argonne National Laboratory under the auspices of the U.S. Department of Energy, we have determined that the carbon intensity of our processes can achieve net-zero emissions and even net-negative emissions when we take into account the sequestration of carbon in the soil through the use of renewable and regenerative agriculture techniques.
+Through use of the Argonne GREET model (The Greenhouse Gases, Regulated Emissions, and Energy Use in Technologies) developed and refined by Argonne National Laboratory under the auspices of the U.S. Department of Energy, we have determined that the carbon intensity of our processes can achieve net-zero emissions and even net-negative emissions when we take into account the sequestration of carbon in the soil through the use of sustainable and regenerative agriculture techniques and renewable energy in production processes.

-In other words, technology has finally caught up and Gevo has been on the vanguard of evolving our approach to renewable fuel technology.
+In other words, technology has finally caught up, and Gevo has been on the vanguard of evolving our approach to renewable fuel technology.
 This means focusing on true sustainability.
 A big part of that is increasing the efficiency of agriculture to allow us to improve production of high-value nutrition products.
-Efficiency means cutting out the waste, so we're also developing advanced renewable fuels with enough energy density to efficiently power cars, trucks, boats, and airplanes.
-They meet or exceed the standards set and upheld for petroleum-based fuels (standards written with petroleum-based fuels in mind), and if they meet those standards, they can be freely mixed and blended with those fuels with no impact on performance.
+Efficiency means cutting out the waste, so we're also developing advanced renewable fuels with enough energy density to power cars, trucks, boats, and airplanes.
+Our fuels are expected to meet or exceed the standards set and upheld for petroleum-based fuels (remember, those standards were first written with petroleum-based fuels in mind), and if our fuels meet (or exceed) those standards, they can be freely mixed and blended with those fuels with no impact on performance.